drbfraser/CRADLE-Android/README.md

 ### Troubleshooting

 * Building may be disrupted in there is an external JDK installed.
-Uninstall that JDK, delete the repo, and begin again at step 1. above.
+Uninstall that JDK, delete the repo, and begin again with the First-time setup.
 * Installing may be flaky with emulators lacking a Play Store.
 Try an emulator with a Play Store.

 ## Architecture